dmhernandez2525/DRY_Dry/src/docs/contributing/creating.md

 export default DryCheckbox;
 ```

 Whoa 😳!
-Lots of stuff going on already!
+Lots of stuff is going on already!

 #### `Checkbox.scss`

-The style `Checkbox` component, Scss paired with bem techniques.
+The style `Checkbox` Component, Scss paired with BEM techniques.
 More on that our [styling guide](styling.md).

 #### `Functional Components`